 The Feds made the fateful decision in December 2015 to hike interest rates for the first time since 2006 from historic lows of 0.25% to 0.5%.
-Fed Chairwoman Janet Yellen has said that the central bank would gradually raise the rates in coming years.
+Fed Chairwoman Janet Yellen has said that the central bank would gradually raise the rates in the coming years.
 It indicates US economic recovery from global meltdown and full employment that would eventually give rise to excess demand, inflation, and an overheated economy.
-Hence, if the timing is right, the result is a balanced supply and demand, price stabilization and full employment without an increase in inflation.
+Hence, if the timing is right, the result is a balanced supply and demand, price stabilization, and full employment without an increase in inflation.
 They also influence the interest rate banks pay to savers and charge the borrowers.

 The Fed’s interest rate hike is a good indicator of an economy in its recovery path, and it is this healthy economy coupled with the fact that people are working that ultimately gets people to spend money on houses, cars, and other things.
 Hence, it is uncertain if the rate hike will cause spending to slow down.
 So the effect of a single quarter-point hike is practically negligible on the household budget.
 The only bitter pill to swallow is that the wage growth may not pick up anytime soon.